Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 college football teams to discover the patterns (similarities/differences) between them.
-More specifically, we will be examining the fight songs of all 65 teams located across the Power 5 sports conferences (Big 10, Big 12, ACC, Pac-12 and SEC).
-Our dataset, which is fittingly titled `fight-songs`, is a part of the fivethirtyeight package in R. Each observation in the set represents a distinct Power 5 college football team.
+More specifically, we will be examining the fight songs of all 65 teams located across the Power 5 sports conferences (Big 10, Big 12, ACC, Pac-12 and SEC) plus Notre Dame (Independent conference).
+Our dataset, which is fittingly titled `fight-songs`.
+Each observation in the set represents a distinct Power 5 college football team.
 For each team (observation), the dataset features 23 variables (of which we are using 19, plus one of our own, for a total of 20), which contain a wide range of information, primarily concerning the school’s fight song.

 The variables are as follows: `school`, `conference`, `song_name`, `writers`, `year`, `student_writer`, `official_song`, `bpm`,